K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 **<a href="https://nodejs.org/ko/download/">https://nodejs.org/ko/download/</a>**

 ※ Development Tool
 Node.js is a javascript-based language that can use document editors such as Notepad++, Sublim Text, and EditPlus as development tools.
 Can also install and use Nodeclipse, the plug-in of Eclipse.
-As a commercial development tool, there are WebStome and etc.
+As a commercial development tool, there are WebStome, etc.

 ### <div id='9'></div> 2.2.2 CF-Abacus Installation